-About Division 49
+About Div.
+49

-Developing and testing new theories about group processes;
+Developing and testing new theories about group processes.

-applying knowledge about group processes to help solve psychological and social problems;
+Applying knowledge about group processes to help solve psychological and social problems.

-educating the public about the value of group dynamics and the benefits of group psychotherapy.
+Educating the public about the value of group dynamics and the benefits of group psychotherapy.